 The only two positions with specialty gloves are catcher and first base, where an oversized mitt is often used.
 Thankfully at lower levels, unless you are solely playing one of these two positions, you will rotate through them and your current glove will be adequate.

-What Are The Things I Should Consider When Buying A Glove?
+What Are The Things I Should Consider When Buying the Best Youth Baseball Glove?

-It may be difficult to buy a baseball glove for a youth, especially if their hands are still growing, but here are 5 main things you can look for in a new youth baseball glove:
+It may be difficult to buy a baseball glove for a youth, especially if their hands are still growing, but here are 5 main things you can look for when choosing the best youth baseball glove:

 - Sizing and fit: find something that fits comfortably and is not too big.